Frequently Asked Questions

 Below is a photo of a Recompose vessel and cradle.

-Human composting is also called natural organic reduction, soil transformation, recomposting, recomposition, or terramation.
+Human composting is also called natural organic reduction, soil transformation, recomposting, recomposition, and terramation.

 Human composting saves carbon through a combination of factors.
 The process uses 87% less energy than cremation, which typically uses fossil fuel to create sustained heat of over 1,600 degrees Fahrenheit for 3 to 4 hours.